Simulation of Adaptive Running with Flexible Sports Prosthesis using Reinforcement Learning of Hybrid-link System: Introduction

 \section{Introduction}

-Sports prostheses with leaf-spring structure have contributed to the achievements of parasports players, and their performance has improved annually along with advances in the research and development of prosthetic technology.
-However, the design and selection of prostheses often rely on trial and error, suggesting that individuals may not always use the most suitable prosthesis.
-This is because of the wide variety of prosthetic limbs, with factors such as material properties, geometric configurations, e.g., J-shaped or C-shaped designs, and mounting height and angle affecting sports performance.
-Accordingly, enabling whole-body dynamic simulations by modeling the characteristics associated with prosthetic deformation would provide valuable insights for biomechanical analysis and assist in the selection of a suitable sports prosthesis.
+\IEEEPARstart{P}{rostheses} designed specifically for running \replacedRtwo{have}{has} contributed to the achievements of parasports players, and their performance has improved annually with advances in prosthetic research and development.
+However, the design and selection of prostheses often rely on trial-and-error processes, which suggests that individuals may not always use the most suitable prosthesis for their specific requirements.
+This limitation arises from the wide variety of available prosthetic limbs, with factors, including material properties, geometric configurations, as well as mounting height and angle, influencing sports performance \addedRtwo{\cite{beck2017, murai2018, guzelbulut2021}}.
+Accordingly, enabling whole-body dynamic simulations that explicitly model the characteristics associated with prosthetic deformation would provide valuable insights for biomechanical analysis and support the selection of an appropriate sports prosthesis.

 Human musculoskeletal models \cite{nakamura2005, Delp2007} are employed to calculate whole-body motion.
-Several studies have incorporated prosthetic flexibility into musculoskeletal simulations using linear springs \cite{murai2018} or rigid multi-link systems with passive joints \cite{rigney2016}.
-Although the results of these studies provide insights into the effects of prosthetic flexibility on movement, the use of simplified models or the assumption of rigid bodies reduces the accuracy of modeling flexible deformation and may obscure critical factors in the analysis.
-To quantitatively evaluate the mechanical effects of prosthetic deformation on body movement, it is essential to model it on the basis of the actual material properties of the prosthesis.
+Several studies have incorporated prosthetic flexibility into musculoskeletal simulations using linear springs \cite{murai2018} or rigid multi-link systems with passive joints \cite{guzelbulut2021, rigney2016}.
+Although these approaches offer useful insights into the effects of prosthetic flexibility, their reliance on simplified representations or rigid-body assumptions limits the accuracy of deformation modeling and may obscure critical biomechanical factors in the analysis.
+Accurate evaluation of the mechanical effects of prosthetic deformation therefore requires modeling approaches that reflect the actual material properties of the prosthesis.

-As a method for modeling flexible structures, the finite element method (FEM) is widely used, and a framework for developing complex and high-performance simulators has been proposed \cite{faure2012}.
-FEM has also been used for the assessment \cite{rigney2017} and design \cite{Shepherd2023} of prostheses, such as for in vitro mechanical testing at various orientation angles.
-However, such modeling approaches do not capture the dynamics and time-varying deformation behavior of the prosthesis during running.
-Furthermore, although the FEM can handle complex shapes, the computational cost increases with the number of mesh elements.
-An alternative low-cost approach by the flat spring theory has been proposed for calculating prosthetic deformation on two-dimensional planes \cite{hase2020}.